Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Holographic Gravity Background:

-We can solve the scalar field from \eqref{z} numerically by providing some horizon value to the scalar field.
+Similarly, we can also find the higher order derivatives in terms of $\phi(r_0)$.
+We can solve the scalar field from the K-G equation numerically by providing some horizon value to the scalar field.
 From this solution, we can evaluate $\mathcal{O}_s$ and $\mathcal{O}_c$ as shown in \eqref{osoc}.
 For the near horizon study, the regularity condition of the scalar field on the horizon is very important.
 So, for numerical evaluation of the source $\mathcal{O}_s$ or to get a consistent solution of $\phi(r)$; $\phi(r_0)$ should be finite and small enough so that the near-horizon expansion remains convergent.
-From the plot of $\phi(r_0)$ vs $\mathcal{O}_s$, we can say that at lower values of source $\mathcal{O}_s$, the relation between these two quantities is almost linear.
-But at higher values it becomes non-linear and the degree of non-linearity strongly depends on the power ($p$) of the interaction.
-Due to this fact, in this present work, we will confine our all numerical calculations to the low-value regime of the $\mathcal{O}_s$ or $\phi(r_0)$.
+From the \figurename{ \ref{plot_ph0}} we see that source $\mathcal{O}_s$ and its near horizon value $\phi(r_0)$ is exactly linear.
+On the other hand, $\mathcal{O}_c$ is linear with only a small value of $\phi(r_0)$ and so with $\mathcal{O}_s$.
+Both of these quantities are monotonically increasing with the near horizon value of the scalar.
+Because of this behaviour, we will see later that the pole-skipping points show similar behaviour with sources of both of the allowed quantizations.
+Now to study the dispersion relation of the scalar field, we take the perturbation $\phi(r)\to\phi(r)+e^{-i\omega v+ik x}\varphi(r)$.
+The linearized equation from \eqref{scal_eq} is